Merci93/AirBnB-Listings-Poland/README.md

 3. Perform exploratory analysis to understand price differences between house listings and also price trend.

 The project is divided into the following stages:
-1. **Data Extraction:** Developed an web scrapping script using selenium, and beaustifulsoup frameworks, to perform the ETL process involving extracting data from html data and performig necessary transformations.
+1. **Data Extraction:** Developed a web scrapping script using selenium, and beaustifulsoup frameworks, to perform the ETL process involving extracting data from the and performig necessary transformations.
 Final data is saved as a CSV file.
-2. **Data Cleaning:** Since the first step is focused on data extractions, data cleaning and feature engineering was performed using jupyter notebook.
+2. **Data Cleaning:** Since the first step is focused on data extractions, data cleaning and feature engineering was performed using an interractive platform: Google Colab.
-3. **Exploratory Analysis:** The data eeas visualized to understand and derive insights from hidden patterns and trends in the data from different cities and in different months.
+3. **Exploratory Analysis:** The data was visualized to understand and derive insights from hidden patterns and trends in the data from different cities and in different months.
 4. **Power BI Visualization:** Using the cleaned data, a dashboard was created to show the patterns uncovered using appropriate visuals.
 This visualization will enable travellers and tourists make better financial planning based on